gisodal/vimgdb/README.md

 ## How it works

 Vimgdb starts Vim as a server such that Gdb can connect to it.
 Gdb is started upon the next call to Vimgdb if it is confirmed that the Vim server is running.
-Information about the current line of execution is passed from Gdb to Vim upon triggering a hook, e.g., hitting a breakpoint, stepping though code, moving up and down the call stack, etc. The corresponding file will be opened in Vim, breakpoints highlighted and the current line of execution indicated.
+Information about the current execution state is passed from Gdb to Vim upon triggering a hook or event, e.g., hitting a breakpoint, stepping though code, moving up and down the call stack, etc. The corresponding file will be opened in Vim, breakpoints highlighted and the current line of execution indicated.

-## What it does not do

-Be aware that Vim needs to be able to execute the commands it receives.
-For instance, if you edit a file without saving, Vim prohibits changing to a different file.
-This will obviously distrub stepping through code.